ret42/RE-Thing/README.md

 - ### WASM
+  - [Cetus](https://github.com/Qwokka/Cetus) - Browser extension for hacking WebAssembly games a la Cheat Engine
-  - [wabt](https://github.com/WebAssembly/wabt) - The WebAssembly Binary Toolkit.
+  - [dnSpy.Extension.WASM](https://github.com/holly-hacker/dnSpy.Extension.Wasm) - A dnSpy extension to add WebAssembly support
   - [JEBDecompiler](https://www.pnfsoftware.com/jeb/manual/webassembly/) - It works for every files, but it's a really good one for WASM file.
   - For download a wasm file, edit the extension in the url like if it's `index.html` put it as `index.wasm`.
-  - [Cetus](https://github.com/Qwokka/Cetus) - Browser extension for hacking WebAssembly games a la Cheat Engine
+  - [wabt](https://github.com/WebAssembly/wabt) - The WebAssembly Binary Toolkit.
   - [wasm-cheatengine](https://github.com/vakzz/wasm-cheat-engine) - A chrome extension that vakzz while playing pwnadventure, to allow for basic searching and freezing of values.